-Step out of school mode, however that looks, and into these activities (on screen and in-person) throughout the week.
-Don’t forget to bring a mask for in-person events.
+Step out of school mode and into these activities throughout the week.
+Don’t forget to health and safety guidelines for in-person events.

 Activities & Camps